pjvds/goworkshop/README.md

     }

-### Exersise
+### Exercise

 * Implement the `Area` interface for the `Rect`, `Square` and `Circle` types.

 ## 12 Errors

-Go handles errors differently that most other modern languages.
+Go handles errors differently than most other modern languages.
 Go does not think that errors are an exceptional case.
 It is something you just need to deal with.
-So uses the power of multiple return values, and the strictness that you cannot assign a variable and not use it to encourage defensive programming.
+So it uses the power of multiple return values, and the strictness that you cannot assign a variable and not use it to encourage defensive programming.

 In this example the `GetNumber` method returns a number and an error.
 The convention is that the normal results go first, and the last result is an error object.
 If the error is not nil, you know something went wrong.

-### Exersise
+### Exercise

 * Try to build the code without changing it.
 * Try to assign the error result to a variable as well and retry to build it.